asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 tags: ['agile development', 'anti-patterns']
 ---

 Frequent deliveries of working software, acquiring customer feedback, iterating based on that feedback, and the development practices to support these activities are the things I most commonly see missing from poor agile implementations.
-When I hear developers complain about how much they hate agile software development they are missing some or all of these key activities.
+When I hear developers complain about how much they dislike agile software development they are missing some or all of these key activities.

 By contrast, teams who have embraced agile technical practices, continuously improve, and consistently iterate on their features based on frequent customer feedback tend to love the way they work.
 It took me leaving the eXtreme Programming (XP) world and joining my first Scrum team to understand the frustration developers have with the state of agile software development [^1].